 • Sky blue

-The option on which color is compatible with your hickory kitchen cabinets can refer to the room’s walls, ceiling, and even pieces of furniture.
+The option of which color is compatible with your hickory kitchen cabinets can refer to the room’s walls, ceiling, and even pieces of furniture.
 It can also include other home indoor elements like curtains and interior decor.

 Balance the warmth of your cabinets by using cool colors, complement them by using warm colors, and let them stand out by using neutral colors.